 Shopping Muse

-For the request structure and examples, see the API reference.
+For the request structure, see the API reference.

-The Shopping Muse API, part of the Search endpoint, powers conversational product discovery experiences using advanced deep learning and LLM models.
+The Shopping Muse API powers conversational product discovery experiences using advanced deep learning and LLM models.
 It supports natural language interactions and personalized shopping guidance across a range of commerce applications, such as chat-based interfaces, guided product finders, dynamic questionnaires, conversational recommendations, and generative search experiences.

 The API processes user inputs in real time, identifying intent and contextual cues to deliver highly relevant, personalized product suggestions.
-It's similar to the Choose API, and shares the same behavior and functionality in the following areas:
+Shopping Muse API, which uses the Assistant endpoint , is similar to the Choose API, sharing the same behavior and functionality in the following areas:

 However, some objects are structured a bit differently, particularly in the query (see the API Reference for details).
 The main distinction of the Search endpoint lies in its use of the query object, which is needed to execute search requests.